 For those of you that watch or read the news, you may have heard about Facebook’s latest endeavor.
-For one week they conducted an experiment on some of its users; according to the Proceedings of the National Academy of Sciences, it was 689,003 to be exact.
+For one week they conducted an experiment on some of its users; according to the Proceedings of the National Academy of Sciences, it was 689,003 users to be exact.
 They wanted to see how their users responded to negative posts versus positive posts.
 Researchers wanted to know how it affected their mood and how it would affect what the users would then post under themselves.

 If the user saw only positive posts, would the user more likely post positive updates and if they only saw negative posts, would they only post negative posts?
 This is what Facebook was trying to research.
 Facebook did this by controlling what you see.
 The controlling of “what you see” has been something they have been doing for a little while now.
 They say it is so you see only what you want to see; hence not giving you the real Facebook experience, in my opinion.
 They only allowed positive posts or negative posts into your feed and then monitored your response.
 The collected data was then collaborated with Cornell University and the University of California.

 The results showed that we are influenced by others emotions, even if it’s through social media.
 In-person interactions are not the only way to feel empathy or emotions towards another person.
 You can feel sad just by seeing a few sad posts as you scroll through Facebook or any other social media platform.